School Prizes presented at Review of the Year 2020

-Review of the Year 2019 took place today with the Dean, Julian Blow sharing the highlights of activity within the School from 2019.
-The presentation closed with the annual School prizes presentation.
+Review of the Year 2020 took place virtually today with the Dean, Inke Nathke sharing the highlights of activity within the School from 2020 which was dominated by the coronavirus pandemic.

 Innovator of the Year

 Innovator of the Year is for any member or team within SLS that demonstrably achieved scientific, technical or commercial innovation that came to fruition in 2020.

 Best Innovation was awarded to Helge Dorfmueller from MMB for his work in developing a novel technology to develop the first recombinant ‘dual‐hit’ vaccine candidates to target the important human‐exclusive pathogen Group A Streptococcus (GAS).
 This technology was patented in 2020.
 The panel said, "The panel felt his work on a vaccine production system was outstanding, innovative and had the potential to revolutionise the production of affordable strep vaccines globally."

 There was also an Honourable Mention to MSci student, Oluwaseyi Jesusanmi for developing from scratch a system to automatically quantify animal behaviour from video.
 The panel said that this was “a thoroughly amazing piece of work."